 Pray for the rain forest -- for all of the diversity of terrain and species found throughout the Amazon.
 Pray for the coral reefs -- those fecund settings that spread life far into the oceans, and that are critically threatened by global warming, ocean acidification, toxic chemicals and over-exploitation.
 Pray for your denomination of the church -- that as a powerful social institution it might have rituals and resources, traditions and heroes which proclaim and embody the realm of God.

-As we enter into 2013, I invite and challenge you to examine the prayers voiced in your own congregation in the next couple of months.
+I invite and challenge you to examine the prayers voiced in your own congregation in the next couple of months.
 Listen to the prayer concerns voiced by church members, and pay heed to the pastoral prayers spoken by clergy.
 Are they all, at their heart, dealing with individuals?
 Or do you hear prayers for the rain forest and the schools?

 Let me know what you hear, and whether your view of God's creation is changed when prayers speak about communities and environmental systems.